Selena Gomez’s Past With Justin Beiber Reveals Cause For Woes Over The Weeknd

 — GhostWriterX™ (@LENJ82) March 2, 2017

-The 90-days that Selena Gomez spent in rehab last fall wasn’t due to lupus and health issues, as originally reported.
+The 90 days that Selena Gomez spent in rehab last fall wasn’t due to lupus and health issues, as originally reported.
 Selena said her health issues were from the anxiety and panic attacks brought on by her illness.
 Although Selena does suffer from lupus and other health problems, her stay in rehab was for addiction.
-The addiction wasn’t alcohol or drugs, Selena was in rehab for her addiction to Justin Bieber, cites a friend to Life & Style Magazine.
+The addiction wasn’t alcohol or drugs — Selena was in rehab for her addiction to Justin Bieber, cites a friend to Life & Style Magazine.

-According to Life & Style Magazine, Selena became a different person around Justin.
+According to the outlet, Selena became a different person around Justin.
 When the two split, she had the need to keep up with where he was and what he was doing.
 She was so desperate to keep Justin Bieber as her boyfriend that she gave it her all to keep up with him.
 This included indulging in his partying ways.

 Selena Gomez can’t keep her hands to herself – because she’s ‘very happy’ with The Weeknd ???? https://t.co/SVjKJDAzYN pic.twitter.com/ceAfkTmPSw